Which Number Has The Lowest Value

 Is Zero the Smallest Number?

 Zero is the smallest whole number and the smallest non-negative integer.
-That said, in systems that include negative numbers, zero is not the smallest value.
-To give you an idea, -1 is smaller than 0 in the set of integers.
+Even so, in systems that include negative numbers, zero is not the smallest value.
+Here's one way to look at it: -1 is smaller than 0 in the set of integers.

 Are There Any Negative Numbers Smaller Than -1?